(From Old Corral collection)

 You can learn more about Muskingum County Children Services and the Avondale Youth Center at: http://www.muskingumkids.org

 Nearly twenty years after his passing, Tim Holt was finally recognized for his achievements as a western movie hero.
 In 1991, he was inducted into the Western Performers Hall of Fame at the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma.
 The following year, he became a Golden Boot Award recipient.
-See photo below.
+See photo below of the awards.

 (Courtesy of Bryanna Holt)